What is Enrichment?

 If you have a passion for music, either playing or producing, Music Club is an opportunity to improve your talents.

-- New House and Vice Presidents are selected in March, to begin their term of office at the beginning of the summer term.
-As a potential House/Vice President, you will need to apply through a formal application and interview process.
-If successful, you will receive full training.
+Student House Leadership Teams are selected in March, to begin their term of office at the beginning of the summer term.
+As a potential member of the Student House Leadership Teams you will need to apply through a formal application and interview process.
+If successful, you will receive full training and work closely with the Staff House Champions to promote a House ethos in-school.

-- A fantastic and life changing opportunity to work on a community project in a developing nation.
-Working together with other like-minded individuals and making a difference to local communities is what the world challenge is all about.
-Only for the truly dedicated and focussed individual.
+A fantastic and life changing opportunity to work on a community project in a developing nation.
+Working together with other like-minded individuals and making a difference to local communities is what the World Challenge is all about.
+Only for the truly dedicated and focused individual!
+Our most recent trip was to Ecuador where students trekked in the Andes Mountains and worked on a marine conservation project.

-- Whether you are performer, stage crew or make-up artist, the Rock Challenge and our school productions require Sixth Formers to work alongside younger students in the school.
+Whether you are performer, stage crew or make-up artist, our whole school Creative Arts events allow Sixth Formers to perform and work alongside younger students in the school.
 Working in a large group to produce performance is a challenging and deeply rewarding experience.